containerbuildsystem/atomic-reactor/README.md

 - Change base image (`FROM`) in your Dockerfile
 - Run simple tests after your image is built

-There are several build modes available:

-- Building within a docker container using docker from host by mounting `docker.sock` inside the container
-- Building within a privileged docker container (new instance of docker is running inside)
-- Executing build within current environment

 ## Installation

 ### For Fedora Users